Contents

 Wilson

-You application now calls the Update method to transmit the
+You application now calls the Update method to

-since it was originally fetched from the database.
+changed since it was originally fetched from the database.

 In a typical implementation, you might work your way through the